lammps/lammps/doc/src/fix_tgnh_drude.rst

    not.
 You must therefore use the :doc:`fix drude <fix_drude>` command to specify the Drude status of each atom type.

-   Because that TGNH thermostat thermalizes the molecular COM motion, all atoms belong to the same molecule must be in the same group.
+   Because the TGNH thermostat thermostats the molecular COM motion, all atoms belonging to the same molecule must be in the same group.
    That is, these fixes can not be applied to a subset of a molecule.

    For this fix to act correctly, ghost atoms need to know their velocity.